itailang/geometric_adv/README.md

 The script `runner_classifier.sh` uses the following scripts:
 * `run_classifier.py` gets the classifier's predictions for reconstructed adversarial and defended point clouds.
 The classifier's results will be saved under the corresponding attack and defense folders to a folder named `classifer_res`.
 Under this folder, there is a folder for each source class with the classifier's predictions.
 * `evaluate_classifier.py` evaluates the semantic interpretation of the reconstructed point clouds.
-Statistics for the classifier will be saved to the file `classifer_res/over_classes/eval_stats.txt`.
+Statistics for the classifier will be saved to the folder `classifer_res/over_classes`.

 Note:
 * The semantic interpretation of reconstructed source and target point clouds is also evaluated (for reference).
 The name for the classifier's folder, in this case, is `classifer_res_orig`.